 An installation tool is included, so even if you’re all thumbs, you won’t have a problem securing this mount.
 You also get a worry-free guarantee just in case this mount disappoints.

-You may have to learn to read German before visiting the manufacturer’s website to purchase this product because this accessible, sleek, cutting-edge bike mount has become an endangered species in the U.S. It’s easy to see why.
-German engineering remains top quality, so for iPhone X/Xs/10 owners, as long as your handlebars measure 7/8″ (22mm) to 1-1/4″ (32mm), those bars will proudly host this product.
+German engineering remains top quality, so for iPhone owners, as long as your handlebars measure 7/8″ (22mm) to 1-1/4″ (32mm), those bars will proudly host this product.

 Configure the phone any way you like thanks to this mount’s 360-degree rotation capability.
 The patented magnetic lock is unique and doubles down on its ability to prevent the phone from accidental detachment.
 Morpheus insists that all it takes to attach the holder to your bike is 10 seconds, so this product was made for impatient riders.

-It is recommended for every bicycle on the road as well as exercise gear, jogging strollers, and buggies.
+It is recommended for every bicycle on the road and exercise gear, jogging strollers, and buggies.
 This mount’s super-slim silhouette is designed for today’s lifestyle.
-While wireless charging isn’t supported, the kit included with the mount consists of 1x M4s iPhone X/Xs case and 1x bike iPhone X mount, so even if upgrade your device, the replacement will most likely fit nicely.
+While wireless charging isn’t supported, the kit included with the mount consists of 1 M4s iPhone case and 1 bike iPhone mount.

 So what’s wrong with this affordable mount?
 Nothing, say positive reviewers whose handlebars measure between 0.9- and 1.3-inches in diameter that currently sport this affordable phone mount.